IDE Integration

 Writing Scripts

-Scripts can be put pretty much anywhere but it is recommended to keep them in src directory.
+Scripts can be put pretty much anywhere, but it is recommended to keep them in src directory.